nobias-project/nobias/docs/source/index.rst

 Welcome to NoBias's documentation!
 ===================================

-NoBias is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+NoBias is a Python library for responsible AI

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.